arawkins/atom-monkey/README.md

 ## Contributing

-Pull requests and other contributions are more than welcome :)
+Pull requests and other contributions are welcome.

 ## Monkey-X